TweakScale/TweakScale/ANNOUNCE.md

 This Release will be published using the following Schedule:

 * GitHub, reaching first manual installers and users of KSP-AVC.
 Right now.
-* CurseForge, by Thursday night (I hope)
+* CurseForge, by Monday night (I hope)
-* SpaceDock (and CKAN users), by Saturday night (with luck)
+* SpaceDock (and CKAN users), by Wedsday night (with luck)

-The reasoning is to gradually distribute the Release to easily monitor the deployment and cope with eventual mishaps.
+The reasoning is to gradually distribute the Release to easily monitor the deployment and cope with eventual mishaps - and some issues on Day Job ended up leaking into this week that I was hoping to be an easy one...